Suspect in Fallon church shooting still incompetent for trial

 O'Connor's lawyer, Richard Davies, says he still hopes to put on a defense that will "take the mystery out of this case."

-ORIGINAL STORY: A Churchill County judge has ruled the suspect in a church shooting in Fallon incompetent to stand trial, at least for the time being.
+in Fallon incompetent to stand trial, at least for the time being.

 John O'Connor will continue taking medication at Lake's Crossing for the foreseeable future with the goal of getting him ready for trial, which has not been scheduled.
 A psychologist and a psychiatrist testified in court September 4, 2018 that O'Connor lacks rational thought and is not in position to aid his own defense.
 They say he believes he can simply tell a jury his side of the story and be acquitted.